Emberald/Dingcraft/README.md

 ###Features
 * Extended Enchantment
   * On a bow
-    + _Flame_: enchants arrows with void energy which penetrates everything except creatures when the enchantment level of flame is at least 2.
+    + _Flame_: enchants arrows with void energy which penetrates everything except creatures when the enchantment level is 2, and shoots fission arrows when the enchantment level is at least 3.
-    + _Inifinity_: shoots multiple arrows with their amount increasing as the enchantment level of infinity increases.
+    + _Inifinity_: shoots multiple arrows with their amount increasing as the enchantment level increases.
 * New Blocks
   + _Ding block_: a creepy block of the face of Albert whose skull is rather square-shaped in real life.
 * New Items